 Without a series inductor: I recommend lower voltage of 1200 volts with flash energy of 60 to (aggressively) 300 watt-seconds, 1250 volts is OK with lower flash energy about or less than 60 watt-seconds.
 Voltage a little above 1250 volts is OK with flash energy about or less than 35 watt-seconds, 2000 volts is OK without an inductor with 8 watt-seconds, even for airport grade reliability for multiple millions of flashes (updated from 4 watt-seconds 10/13/2024).

 UPDATE 5/15/2020 For color photography use without a series inductor, I recommend even lower voltage of 800-1,000 volts, preferably about 800 volts to avoid an excessively bluish color.
-I recommend 250 watt-seconds at 1000 volts if long life of at least a few thousand maybe 10,000-25,000 flashes is desired, and I would derate this proportionately with voltage for lower voltages.
+I recommend 250 watt-seconds maximum at 1000 volts if long life of at least a few thousand maybe 10,000-25,000 flashes is desired, and I would derate this proportionately with voltage for lower voltages, such as 200 watt-seconds at 800 volts.
 Note that this flashlamp is a sealed beam spotlight lamp.

 I recommend that maximum average power be derated linearly with voltage from 120 watts, as voltage is decreased from 2000 volts.
 This means 72 watts at 1200 volts.
 Maximum average power handling is less if the flash frequency is more than 2 flashes per second.
 Estimated amount of energy required to achieve half the efficiency achieved with a few hundred joules is 22-25 joules.